kubernetes-sigs/cluster-api-provider-aws/docs/existing-aws-infrastructure.md

 * An Internet gateway for all public subnets
 * Route table associations that provide connectivity to the Internet through a NAT gateway (for private subnets) or the Internet gateway (for public subnets)

-Note that a public subnet (and associated Internet gateway) are required for the control plane of the workload cluster.
+Note that a public subnet (and associated Internet gateway) are required even if the control plane of the workload cluster is set to use an internal load balancer.

 You will need the ID of the VPC that Cluster API should use.
 This information is available via the AWS Management Console or the AWS CLI.
 It is not necessary to have a list of the subnet IDs; Cluster API will discover the subnets if the VPC ID is provided.